 If the infectious material comes in contact with your skin, immediately wash with soap and water.
-Document that you have been exposed to infectious material for appropriate follow-up can provided.

 If possible and it is safe to do so, stop the source of the hazardous material.
 DO NOT attempt to clean the spill yourself.
 Evacuate the immediate area, closing doors behind you.
 Do not re-enter a building until re-entry is authorized by the MSJ Police Department, ERTL, ERT, or civil authority.
 The MSJ Police Department, ERTL, ERT, or civil authority will begin notification to the campus community as appropriate.
 Make yourself available to first responders to supply critical information to aid in clean up.